Skip to content

 This is where an independent portfolio tracker comes in.

-Consolidate Your Portfolio with Arfin
+Consolidate Your Portfolio with arfin

-Arfin is designed for exactly this use case.
+arfin is designed for exactly this use case.
 You can import your data from DEGIRO, Trade Republic, and Interactive Brokers and see everything in a single dashboard:

 Instead of jumping between three different apps to piece together how your investments are doing, you have it all in one place.
 And prices update automatically, so you never have to do anything manually.